-- (1) The court hears a matter of establishment of filiation from a deceased person or contestation of an entry in a birth registration or the population register concerning the parent of a deceased person only based on a petition. - (2) A petition for establishment of filiation of a person from a deceased person or contestation of an entry made in a birth registration or the population register concerning the parent of a deceased person may be filed by the person the establishment of whose filiation is requested or whose filiation is contested, his or her guardian or a rural municipality or city government. - (3) The petition sets out the circumstances based on which the person from whom filiation is to be established can be considered to be the parent or based on which the person entered in the birth registration or the population register cannot be considered to be the parent.
+- (1) The establishment of filiation to a deceased person and the contestation of an entry made in a birth registration or the population register in respect of such person indicating him or her as a parent shall be adjudicated by the court on petition only. - (2) A petition for establishment of filiation of a person to a deceased person or for contestation of an entry made in a birth registration or the population register in respect of a deceased person indicating him or her as a parent may be filed by the person whose filiation is sought to be established or whose filiation is contested, by the guardian of such person or by a rural municipality or city government. - (3) The petition shall set out the circumstances based on which the person filiation to whom is to be established can be considered to be a parent or based on which the person entered in the birth registration or the population register as a parent cannot be considered as such.